 A Mayo Clinic pulmonary medicine physician works with a doctor in training (fellow) to perform a bronchoscopy.

-Interstitial lung diseases are a group of disorders characterized by the abnormal accumulation of cells or noncellular material in the supportive structures between air sacs of the lungs.
+Interstitial lung diseases are a group of lung diseases characterized by the abnormal accumulation of cells or noncellular material in the supportive structures between the air sacs of the lungs.
 This process results in thickening and stiffness of the normally elastic tissues of the lung.
 Many people with interstitial lung disease are short of breath on exertion, and some have a bothersome dry cough.

-The physician experts of the Interstitial Lung Disease Clinic work closely with a multidisciplinary team that includes chest (thoracic) surgeons, radiologists and pathologists.
-Together they develop an individualized treatment plan for you that's based on the full range of options, comprehensive evaluation, accurate diagnosis, and your concerns and treatment goals.
+The experts of the Interstitial Lung Disease Clinic work closely with a multispecialty team that includes chest (thoracic) surgeons, radiologists, pathologists or other specialists as needed.
+Together they can develop an individualized treatment plan for you that's based on a comprehensive evaluation and accurate diagnosis.

 - Chronic eosinophilic pneumonia